CraigWDuffy/SISPA_analysis/README.md

  -5 [value] - number of bases to trim from the 5' end of each read.
 Default 18 -3 [value] - number of bases to trim from the 3' end of each read.
 Default 18 -k - run Kraken metagenomics analysis
- -c [reference file] - generate a consensus sequence for each sample
+ -c [reference file] - generate a consensus sequence for each sample with IUPAC ambiguity codes for heterozygous bases.
+Indels will only be inserted if they are the dominant (frequency >50%).
+This will also create 2 coverage plots for each sample, the first is simple coverage at each base, the second is a rolling average over 100bp.